 This abandoned house looms over a salt marsh, its pale pink paint looking like a mirror of the colorful sunsets that so often streak the sky.
 It’s a celebrated local landmark, one with a definite air of mystery and romance.
 But the picturesque house’s story is not at all romantic.
 A local legend says that it’s a spite house, a divorced man’s way of getting the final say against his ex-wife.

 According to town lore, the house was built while a local couple was in the process of finalizing their divorce in the 1920s.
 As part of the divorce agreement, the wife required her husband to build an exact replica of their family home for her.
 But unfortunately for her, she didn’t specify exactly where.

 Her soon-to-be-ex went along with her stipulations and built a home identical to the one they once shared.
 It would’ve been a sweet, amicable gesture—had he not purposely built it atop an isolated salt marsh.
-Even the plumbing used salt water instead of fresh water, making the abode uninhabitable.
+Even the plumbing used salt water instead of fresh water, making the abode allegedly uninhabitable.

 The house was enjoyed by the family of the ex-husband as a summer home, and inhabited by a series of families after they sold it in the 1940s.
 However, it has been vacant since the early 2000s.
 Now, birds of prey like hawks and snowy owls are the only ones to drop in for an occasional visit.
 The house has even been slated for demolition, though a grassroots group called Support The Pink House continues to rally to save the beloved landmark with community support.

 In 2017, Support The Pink House did extensive research into the history of the house and this legend surrounding its origins, and found it to be inconclusive.